BijuAle/BijuAle.com.np/src/pages/about.md

 - I support humanitarian and educational causes.

-- I believe that naturalism, scientism, postmodernism, and critical theory are flawed worldviews.
+- Some of the worldviews that I consider false: Naturalism, Scientism, Postmodernism, and Critical Theory.

-- Some of my favorite authors are C.S.
+- Some of my favorite authors: C.S.
 Lewis, J.R.R.
-Tolkien, Richard Swinburne, Pascal, William Lane Craig, and J.P.
+Tolkien, abd J.P.
 Moreland.

 - Some of my favorite bands and arists are Johnny Cash, Hank Williams, Elizabeth Cotten, Kenny G, Creed, Evanescence, Symphony X, Seventh Wonder, War of Ages, Stravinsky, and Beethoven.

-- My favorite guitarists are Buckethead, Michael Romeo, and Mark Tremonti.
+- Some of my favorite guitarists: Buckethead, Michael Romeo, and Mark Tremonti.

-- Some of my favorite shows are Batman: The Animated Series (1992), X-Men (1992), Full House (1987), Freaks and Geeks (1999), and Robert L. Kuhn’s Closer to Truth.
+- Some of my favorite shows: Batman: The Animated Series (1992), X-Men (1992), Full House (1987), Freaks and Geeks (1999), and Robert L. Kuhn’s Closer to Truth.

-- I’m nostalgic for the charm of the ’90s and early 2000s—if only we could freeze in its cosy zeitgeist!
+- I’m nostalgic for the magical charm of the ’90s and early 2000s.
+If only we could immerse in its cosy zeitgeist today!

 - I also enjoy hiking, cycling, photography, playing the guitar, and creative projects in art, craft, and lettering.

-- I’m a dog lover.
+- I love dogs.

 - Find me elsewhere on the web: [Academia.edu](https://independent.academia.edu/BijuAle/), [LinkedIn](https://linkedin.com/in/bijuale/), [Facebook](https://fb.com/BijuAle), [Instagram](https://instagram.com/bijuale__)
 </details>